viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-social-media-posting-app.md

 ## Functionalities
 - Creates a calendar for posting contents in groups
+  - each user gets a list of groups 1 content to post in each group
+  - the content is based on group and content category
-- Shares data across tabs for easier workflow of users
+- Auto-sharing data across Google Sheets for easier workflow of users
-- Gathers user data from the posting activity
+- Gathers user data from the posting activity + analysing this data
-- Connects to Bitly API to create bitly link used to analyse reach of the campaign.
+- Connects to Bitly API to create bitly link used to analyse reach of the campaign

-App supports optional advertisement content if group accepts ads and replacing a Facebook group functionality.
+- Optional advertisement content if group accepts ads
+- Replacing a Facebook group

 Example on how Bitly API is called to create a Bitly link: